DeepLangAI/LingoEDU/README.md

 python inference/evaluate.py --data_dir deeplang-ai/StructBench --inference_dir edu_output
 ```

-TED and DLA score will be printed in the terminal.
+TED and DLA scores will be printed in the terminal.

 ## Citation